-Question 7: How far in advance can you book your dining reservations?
+Question 7: How far in advance can I book my dining reservations?

 Answer 7: 180 days, yes 180 days- about 6 months.
 If you want the best locations and times you NEED to do them at 180 days for best chance of getting them.

-Question 8: How many days in the parks?
+Question 8: How many days should we spend in the parks?

 Answer 8: This depends on your group.
 Magic Kingdom tends to be the park most people spend more time at.
 This will depend on how many days you are there as well.
 If you go over 5 days at Disney make sure to plan for a down day to just relax.
 With 5 days in the parks, most would do 2 days at Magic Kingdom and one day in each of the other parks.

-Question 10: I am often asked, why should I hire you when I can do it all myself?
+Question 10: Why should I hire you when I can do it all myself?

 Answer 10: Yes, you can do it all yourself.
 Do you have the time and want to use your time to do that?
 I save your time in the planning process and in the parks so YOU don’t take TIME away from your family or work.
 Using my personal experiences and tools I have developed working with clients, we create a great experience for YOU at Disney.